coderefinery/python-progression/content/good-practices.md

 How to choose the right collection type:
 - Ordered and modifiable: `list`
-- Fixed and immutable: `tuple`
+- Fixed and (rather) immutable: `tuple`
 - Key-value pairs: `dict`
 - Dictionary with default values: `defaultdict` from {py:mod}`collections`
-- Members are unique: `set`
+- Members are unique, no duplicates: `set`
 - Optimized operations at both ends: `deque` from {py:mod}`collections`
 - Cyclical iteration: `cycle` from {py:mod}`itertools`
-- Adding/removing elements in the middle: Create a linked list (e.g. using a dictionary)
+- Adding/removing elements in the middle: Create a linked list (e.g. using a dictionary or a dataclass)
 - Priority queue: {py:mod}`heapq` library
 - Search in sorted collections: {py:mod}`bisect` library